cvs-health/testilo/README.md

       rules: ['QW-BP25', 'QW-BP26']
       what: 'QualWeb'
     }
-  ]
+  ],
+  …
 }
 ```

 A script has several properties that specify facts about the jobs to be created.
 They include:
 - `id`: an ID that uniquely distinguishes the script from other scripts.
+A script can be converted from a JavaScript object to JSON and saved in a file in the `SPECDIR` directory, where it will be named by its ID (e.g., if the ID is `ts99`, the file name will be `ts99.json`).
 - `what`: a description of the script.
-- `strict`: You decide whether Testaro is to throw an error on an attempt to navigate to a URL if the server redirects the request to a URL differing substantially from the specified URL.
+- `strict`: If Testaro is to abort a job on an attempt to navigate to a URL if the target redirects the request to a URL differing substantially from the specified URL, the value of `strict` is `true`; otherwise, it is `false`.
 All differences are considered substantial unless the URLs differ only in the presence and absence of a trailing slash.
-- `isolate`: You decide whether to isolate test acts, as needed, from effects of previous test acts.
-If `true`, the `merge` module will add a copy of the latest placeholder after each target-modifying test act before the immediately following test act.
+- `isolate`: If `isolate` is `true`, Testilo, before creating a job, will isolate test acts, as needed, from effects of previous test acts, by inserting a copy of the latest placeholder after each target-modifying test act other than the final act.
+If `false`, placeholders will not be duplicated.
-- `standard`: You choose how the reports of test acts should be standardized.
+- `standard`: Testaro can standardize the results of the tests that tools perform.
+The `standard` property tells Testaro whether and how to do this.
 The alternatives are `'no'` (do not standardize), `'also'` (standardize and report both the original and the standardized results), and `'only'` (standardize and report only the standardized results).
 - `observe`: You decide how granularly Testaro will allow a server to observe job progress.
 If `true`, Testaro sends a message to the server to announce each test act (identifying the tool), and the `testaro` tool sends a message to the server to announce each rule when its test is performed.
 The server can further update the requesting client on the basis of these messages.
 It is generally user-friendly to make `observe` `true` if the user application makes the user wait while the job is assigned and performed.
 If the application allows the user to leave and sends the user a message when the job has been completed, `observe` can be set to `false`.
 - `timeStamp`: You can specify the date and time that the job is to wait for before it is performed.
 This specification is a string with the format `yymmddThhMM`.
 - `acts`: an array of acts.